-in the number of multiple jacks that could be accommodated in the jack space.
-With this design, the width of a panel (including allowance for the stile strips between them) is about 10.25 inches.
+By 1905, an improved form of that plug came into use.
+Its shell had a diameter that was just shy of 7/16".
+At about that time in switchboards using this type of plug, the spacing (both vertical and horizontal) was decreased to 7/16", thus allowing a modest increase in the number of multiple jacks that could be accommodated in the jack space.
+With this design, the effective width of a panel (including allowance for the stile strips between them) is about 10.25 inches.

-But in 1904 a smaller version of $plug^{17}$ also came into use, with a finger diameter of 0.206", and a correspondingly-smaller shell (with a diameter just 0.010" shy of 3/8").
+But in 1904 a smaller version of that plug also came into use, with a finger diameter of 0.207", and a correspondingly-smaller shell (with a diameter just shy of 3/8").
 This allowed the adoption of a jack spacing of 3/8" both vertical and horizontal.
-With this design, the width of a panel (including allowance for the stile strips between them) is about 8.5 inches.
+With this design, the effective width of a panel (including allowance for the stile strips between them) is about 8.5 inches.

 This allowed an increase in the maximum capacity of the switchboards.
 I won't mention any capacity numbers yet, as there is a complication in doing so.
-I will get back to that after the complication is discussed (see section 12).
+I will get back to that after the complication is discussed (see section 13).